f5devcentral/f5-agility-labs-iam/docs/class4/module1/lab01.rst

 9. After successful login, you will be prompted for Authorization Request which shows what permissions is being granted.
 Click **Authorize**.

-.. note:: Recall the OAuth Client Application setup earlier in the lab where we define the application name as Demo API?
+**NOTE** Recall the OAuth Client Application setup earlier in the lab where we define the application name as Demo API?
 This is where that name is displayed.

    |image50|